AlbrechtL/openwrt-docker/readme.md

 docker compose up
 ```

-If you like to specify a specific OpenWrt version you can do
+If you like to specify a specific OpenWrt version, you can do
 ```bash
 docker build -t openwrt-docker . --build-arg OPENWRT_VERSION="23.05.4" && docker compose up
 ```